 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB 68 was implemented in FYE 6/30/2015, and, until a full 10-year trend is compiled, the Department has only presented information for the years in which information is available.

 The accompanying notes to Required Supplementary Information are an integral part of this schedule.

-CITY OF WEST POINT, MISSISSIPPI Notes to Required Supplementary Information For the Year Ended June 30, 2019 a) Basis of Presentation b) Budget Amendments and Revisions
+CITY OF WEST POINT, MISSISSIPPI Notes to Required Supplementary Information For the Year Ended June 30, 2021

-Note 1 - Budgetary Comparison Schedule
+Note 1: Budgetary Comparison Schedule